NCEAS/metacat/docs/user/metacat/source/dataone.rst

   If you are running a version of Apache newer than or equal to 2.4.39, the above set of directives should work fully.

-The DataONE Certiciate Authority certificate - available from the DataONE administrators -
-will also need to be added to the directory specified by ``SSLCACertificatePath`` in order to validate client certificates signed by that authority.
-DataONE has also provided a CA chain file that may be used in lieu of directory-based CA confinguration.
+The DataONE Certificate Authority certificate - available from the DataONE administrators - will also need to be added to the directory specified by ``SSLCACertificatePath`` in order to validate client certificates signed by that authority.
+DataONE has also provided a CA chain file that may be used in lieu of directory-based CA configuration.
 The `SSLCACertificateFile` directive should be used when configuring your member node with the DataONE CA chain.

 When these changes have been applied, Apache should be restarted: